Category Archives: nonviolence

 • Principled nonviolence: Adherents decide to use nonviolent means on ethical grounds.
 In the Gandhian approach, nonviolence is a way of living a moral life.

-However, in practice, principled proponents, such as Gandhi and Martin Luther King, proved to be adept at pragmatically using nonviolent methods, Equally, some pragmatists, in their hearts, are pacifists as well as hard-headed realists.
+However, in practice, principled proponents, such as Gandhi and Martin Luther King, proved to be adept at pragmatically using nonviolent methods, Equally, some pragmatists hope for a world in which principled nonviolence can exist.

 2. Nonviolent resistance (NVR), from the pragmatic viewpoint, is a form of political struggle.